amd/HPCTrainingDock/extras/scripts/aim-engine/deploy/level-2.md

 kubectl delete aimservice aim-smoke -n "$NAMESPACE"
 ```

-If it never reaches Ready, the usual cause is storage: the cache PVC needs a
+If it never reaches Ready, two causes are common.
+Storage: the cache PVC needs a
+ReadWriteMany StorageClass.
+Or the reconcile stall: the download finished but the
+service stays `Progressing` because the controller did not re-queue on the cache
+becoming Ready, cleared with one `kubectl annotate ... kick=...` nudge.
+Both are
-ReadWriteMany StorageClass (see Known limits in [`deploy/README.md`](README.md)).
+covered under Known limits in [`deploy/README.md`](README.md).